MrRobinOfficial/Guide-UnrealEngine/README.md

 This also allows you to extend the interface inside Blueprint instead.
 For an example, you don't have to create the interface logic inside C++, but rather create the logic at Blueprint level instead.

 ### Creating interface inside C++

+Here's a template file for creating an interface inside C++:

 ```cpp
 // IVehicle.h